Did You Know?

 Recently, we joined the North River Commission and supporters on Chicago’s Northwest Side on a walk to explore a potential on-street connection between trails at River Park (pictured) and the south end of the North Branch Trail extension in Gompers Park.

-This roughly two-mile stretch is one of four remaining areas that need to be connected via trail for the city to accomplish its longstanding goal of a continuous path on the Chicago River.
+This roughly two-mile stretch is one of five remaining areas that need to be connected via trail for the city to accomplish its longstanding goal of a continuous path on the Chicago River.

 The route we walked runs west from River Park on Carmen Avenue before veering south to Argyle.
 Then it connects back to Carmen via Ridgeway and gets you to Kostner and Foster Avenue and the North Branch Trail.